 Historical material is available to researchers, educators, teachers and students.
 Anyone who is interested in the history of Montauk can visit the Archive Room at the Montauk Library and make use of the materials kept there.

 The Archive Room is climate controlled with heating, air conditioning and humidifiers designed to provide optimum preservation conditions for valuable and historical records thereby safeguarding the distinctive historical traditions of our community and caring for Montauk’s unique history.
-Click here to learn how to access archival materials kept in the Archive Room.

 We have been collecting written material, photographs, artifacts, film, maps, scrapbooks, journals, reports, slides, postcards, programs, guide books, microfilm, telegrams, certificates, anything related to the history of Montauk, most of which is donated by members of the community.
 The Montauk Library’s Archive Room has the following materials available to the public: historical books on Montauk, East Hampton and Long Island, comprehensive plans, environmental impact studies, local cookbooks, East Hampton Trustee records, history and archaeology of the Montauk Indians, information on Camp Hero and Shadmoor, back issues of the Montauk Light and Long Island Forum, historical preservation reports and zoning studies.
 We also have been interviewing Montauk’s longtime residents and recording their memories of times past.
 These interviews along with other materials such as historical Montauk film from the 1920s – 1960s will be available to many generations to come.